NFL on CBS: 2020s

 On March 18, 2021, the NFL along with CBS, Fox, NBC, and ESPN announced an eleven-year extension of the league's rights deal with all four networks until the end of the 2033 season.
-The extended contract includes the continued rotation of the Super Bowl yearly among the four networks, meaning that CBS will air Super Bowls LVIII (2024), LXII (2028), and LXVI (2032).
+The extended contract includes the continued rotation of the Super Bowl yearly among the four networks, meaning that CBS would air Super Bowl LVIII (2024), and will air Super Bowls LXII (2028) and LXVI (2032).

-On October 3, 2021, CBS was scheduled to air the Pittsburgh Steelers-Green Bay Packers and Baltimore Ravens-Denver Broncos late games at 4:25 p.m.
-ET; however, with the exception of the primary and secondary markets for those teams, CBS stayed with a New York Jets-Tennessee Titans overtime game, in which the Jets won, causing outrage from many viewers expecting to see those games.
-Coincidentally, on the same day in the Jets' television market, their crosstown rivals the New York Giants also won in overtime against the New Orleans Saints; however, that aired on CBS' competing network, Fox.

-The broadcast teams for two games late in the 2021 season were impacted by COVID protocols: Tom McCarthy filled in for Jim Nantz alongside Tony Romo for the Week 18 game between the Carolina Panthers and Tampa Bay Buccaneers, and Trent Green filled in for Charles Davis on color commentary alongside Ian Eagle for a divisional playoff game featuring the Cincinnati Bengals and Tennessee Titans.
+The broadcast teams for two games late in the 2021 season were impacted by COVID-19 protocols: Tom McCarthy filled in for Jim Nantz alongside Tony Romo for the Week 18 game between the Carolina Panthers and Tampa Bay Buccaneers, and Trent Green filled in for Charles Davis on color commentary alongside Ian Eagle for a divisional playoff game featuring the Cincinnati Bengals and Tennessee Titans.

 On January 30, 2022, during the Verizon Halftime Report, all of the commentators were inaudible due to a technical fault involving an unannounced Walker Hayes halftime performance at Kansas City's Arrowhead Stadium.
 The speakers were unnoticeably placed in front of the CBS set.

-Partnership with Nickelodeon
+The 2022 season marked Greg Gumbel's final season working NFL games on CBS, although he remained with the network as a studio host for NCAA March Madness coverage.